Noga-Levy/Noga-Levy/README.md

 ## ABOUT ME:

-- Was part of the Debris-Buster team, then the Debris Smasher alliance, of the 2024 Middle School Zero Robotics competition.
+- Was part of the team that won the MIT 2024 Middle School Zero Robotics competition.
 - Verifiably tired.
 - $\LaTeX$ lover.
 - Banana pizza lover.